Start Date: April 2020

 The Community Cycling Center is an equal opportunity employer and strongly values diversity, equity and inclusion.
 Individuals with diverse backgrounds, abilities and experiences are encouraged to apply.

 About Bike Camp and Community Centered Safe Routes

 In addition to taking on leadership and administrative tasks, the camp supervisor will fill in as an instructor as needed.
 They will be responsible for weekly check-ins, meetings with instructors, and attending weekly meetings with the camp manager to report on the performance of the instructors and communicate support needs.
 They will also be the main point of contact for our partner visits during the camp season.
-The camp supervisor will gain experience supporting and supervising instructors throughout the summer.
+The camp supervisor will gain experience supporting and supervising instructors

 - Sub for instructors as need